captn3m0/captn3m0.github.com/_posts/2019-03-26-kindle-self-guide.md

 ## Stripping DRM

-_Note_: [Newer DeDRM releases](https://github.com/apprenticeharper/DeDRM_tools/releases) seem to support Kindle for PC newer versions as well as KFX files.
+Stripping DRM for any medium is always a cat-and-mouse game.
+Amazon keeps changing the DRM format in every Kindle firmware update, which is why the recommended method is to use a known/older version of the Kindle for Mac/PC Application as your source.

+_Note_: The 1.24.3 release does not work on Linux.
+If you're on Linux, you must instead download the [1.17.0](https://filehippo.com/download_kindle_for_pc/download/a6284b51053b0e38f4b9f90d4470bd91/) release instead (`sha256=14e0f0053f1276c0c7c446892dc170344f707fbfe99b6951762c120144163200`).

 1. Install Kindle for PC.
 It does work on Wine.
-Make sure you download `1.17.0 (44170)`.
-I trust [filehippo](https://filehippo.com/download_kindle_for_pc/download/a6284b51053b0e38f4b9f90d4470bd91/) for this.
-The sha256sum for the installer is `14e0f0053f1276c0c7c446892dc170344f707fbfe99b6951762c120144163200`.
-I have a backup copy referenced below as well.
+Make sure you download `1.24.3 (51068)`.
+I trust [filehippo](https://filehippo.com/download_kindle_for_pc/download/ef9369348002466588fd3316af6e00fb/) for this.
+The sha256sum for the installer is `c7a1a93763d102bca0fed9c16799789ae18c3322b1b3bdfbe8c00422c32f83d7`.
-2. Launch it, and download the book.
+2. Install then launch it, and download the book.
 3. Go to `~/Documents/My Kindle Content`
 4. Find book by Last Modified Date.
 5. Run `calibredb add book.azw`.
 If all goes well, the book should show up in your library, and you should be able to convert it.